-Brand identity goes way beyond just the logo.
+Branding goes way beyond just the logo.
 It includes colours, tyepfaces, and a consistent way for presenting everything; company publications, marketing literature, advertising, stationery, signage, uniforms, vehicle signage etc.

 Consistency has one huge advantage – recognition.
 With recognition comes familiarity.
 With familiarity comes trust and confidence.

-But, what is branding?
+But, what is a brand?

 A brand is created from the experiences your customers have with your business.
 These are a combination of both rational and emotional experiences.

-Branding is what someone ‘feels’ about your company, service or product.
+The brand is what someone ‘feels’ about your company, service or product.
 We are all human beings and however hard we try to be rational, most of the decisions we make on whether we like someone, or something, are emotional.